 A lovely basket of bread is always immediately delivered to your table upon getting seated for dinner.
 It’s so easy to butter up those rolls and load up on all those carbs before your appetizer has even hit the linen.

-Ultimately you may even find yourself too full to finish whatever delicious entrée you’ve chosen for the night.
+As a result of eating all the pre-dinner bread, you may even find yourself too full to finish whatever delicious main course you’ve chosen to dine on for the night.
 So instead, make a special request for your sever to only bring out the bread basket when your main course is served.
 Remove that carbtastic temptation from the table prior to your main course.
 If you’re still hungry while eating your meal, go ahead and have some bread.
 You won’t gorge yourself with this filler as you would have prior to your meal’s arrival.
 Save your appetite for the main event and forgo the seduction of all of those unnecessary carbs.

 In today’s digital age, there are many tech-savvy hacks to stay abreast of before your sailing.
 These cruise tips will help you avoid drained batteries and will keep you connected while out at sea.